petroemil/Rx.Book/Draft.md

 #### Repeat

-The `Repeat()` operator is very similar to the `Retry()` with the minor difference that it re-subscribes to the underlying stream automatically once it *succesfully* finished.
+The `Repeat()` operator is very similar to the `Retry()` with the minor difference that it re-subscribes to the underlying stream automatically once it *successfully* finished.
 Just like with `Retry()` you can choose to repeat in an infinite loop or to only repeat just a given number of times.

 #### DoWhile